Neurodiversity Affirming

 Join us in exploring the importance of echolalia, how to best model language for gestalt language learners, and augmentative and alternative communication (AAC) considerations for all neurodivergent individuals (including gestalt language learners).

-Understanding “Challenging Behaviors” -Dr. S. Brandsen and Janelle Fenwick, M.S., CCC-SLP
+Understanding “Challenging Behaviors” -Dr. Sam Brandsen and Janelle Fenwick, M.S., CCC-SLP

 Neurodivergent children are often described as having many “challenging behaviors”.
 These interactions are frequently labeled as “attention seeking” or the child is viewed as being “defiant” or “throwing a tantrum”.
 Viewing children and experiences from this perspective sets adults up for providing ‘punishment’ or ‘correction’ over understanding and empathy.
 We present an alternative model for understanding these interactions based on unmet needs.